 Medicare Part AMedicare Part A, also called "hospital insurance," covers the care you receive while admitted to the hospital, skilled nursing facility, or other inpatient services.
-Medicare Part A is one of the pain parts of Original Medicare. provides hospital coverage to U.S. citizens age 65 and older and doesn’t carry a monthly premium if you’ve worked at least 10 years.
+Medicare Part A is part of Original Medicare. provides hospital coverage to U.S. citizens age 65 and older and doesn’t carry a monthly premium if you’ve worked at least 10 years.

 Days 61-90 require you to pay hefty daily coinsuranceCoinsurance is the percentage of your medical costs that you pay after you meet your deductible.
-The remaining amount is paid by your insurance company.
+Your insurance company pays the remaining amount.
 For example: If you have a $1,000 medical bill and your coinsurance is 20%, you'll pay $200.
 Your insurance company will cover the final $800., and the cost increases if you extend beyond Day 90 and into your 60 lifetime reserve days.

 A Medigap policy added to Parts A and B of Original Medicare, or a Medicare Advantage plan that replaces Parts A and B can help control out-of-pocket costs and extend the length of coverage.